 If you want to work from home and wonder which writing specialty is in demand and profitable, copywriting is the answer!
 In this post, we’ll uncover what a copywriter is, how much you can earn, and places where you can submit your copywriting work!

-I remember the first time I heard of copywriting.
-I thought it was a profession based around copyrighting books; basically registering legal documents for books and other publications.
+I remember the first time I heard the term copywriting.
+I thought it was a profession based on copyrighting books, basically registering legal documents for books and other literary publications.
 It turns out I was completely wrong.

-Copywriting is the process of writing persuasively to promote a person, product, business, idea, or opinion.
-Copywriters write the words in TV commercials, radio ads, magazines, newspapers, billboards, flyers, websites, and direct mailings – wherever something is being sold; copywriters are hard at work writing alluring and compelling advertisements.
+Copywriting is a form of persuasive writing where the goal is to get the reader to take action.
+That action may be signing up for a newsletter or trial, purchasing a product, or clicking through to a landing page or website.
+Copywriters write the words in TV commercials, radio ads, magazines, newspapers, billboards, flyers, websites, and direct mailings – wherever something is being sold, copywriters are hard at work writing alluring and compelling advertisements.

 - B2B copywriting

 - Blog writing

 - PPC ads

 - Search Engine Optimization (SEO) copywriting